orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 Example
 ~~~~~~~

-Resulting from the application presented in section
+Resulting from the application presented in section :ref:`fancy_classification_results`
-[ssec:classificationcolormapping], and illustrated in Fig.
+and illustrated in Fig. [fig:MeanShiftVectorImageFilter],
-[fig:MeanShiftVectorImageFilter], the Fig.
-[fig:ClassificationMapRegularizationApplication] shows a regularization
+the Fig.[fig:ClassificationMapRegularizationApplication] shows a regularization
 of a classification map composed of 4 classes: water, roads, vegetation
 and buildings with red roofs.
 The radius of the ball shaped structuring
 element is equal to 3 pixels, which corresponds to a ball included in a